On This Page

 Even if you're not sure a therapist is crossing the line, listen to your intuition and walk away when your gut tells you something is wrong.

 It’s important to feel comfortable with your therapist.
 If a therapist makes you uncomfortable, it may not be because they’re unethical, but it’s probably still not worth it to keep seeing them if the feeling doesn’t go away after a few sessions.
-Even if the only issue is that they’re a bad match, you’re not going to get much out of seeing someone you can’t trust.

 What Harm Can a Bad Therapist Cause?